MohamedMassoud/Android-Gamepad-To-PC/README.md

 1- Make sure your Android device and your PC are connected to the same network either by the same router, hotspot or even USB tethering.

-2- Run the server application on your computer but opening AGTP_Server.exe from the extracted server folder.
+2- Run the server application on your computer but opening AGTP Server V3.exe from the extracted server folder.

 3- If you've installed vJoy correctly, the server application will notify you that vJoy is detected and is awaiting connection from you Android device as following: